romanejaquez/responsive-ui-flutter-workshop/step_08/instructions.md

 It's time to take this for a spin by opening up the ```Drawer``` by clicking on the hamburger menu on the top left corner, and stretching the ```UI Output``` panel by the sides.

-Notice how the side menu widget changes color for the background, icons and font sizes based on the breakpoint mappings we configured, as well as showing and hiding the content appropriately based on the logic for displaying the content.
+Notice how the side menu widget changes color for the background, icons and font sizes based on the breakpoint mappings configured, as well as showing and hiding the content appropriately based on the logic for displaying the content.

 ## Further exploration

-You can check out also how I built the ```FlutterAirAppBar``` widget, which pretty much follows the same "single-source-of-truth" style approach when styling it, and notice how the app bar changes color as we move from mobile to larger screens.
+You can check out also how I built the ```FlutterAirAppBar``` widget for you, which pretty much follows the same "single-source-of-truth" style approach when styling it, and notice how the app bar changes color as you move from mobile to larger screens.

 These are some approaches you can utilize in your own apps in order to bring responsiveness in a clean and efficient way.